pharo-open-documentation/pharo-wiki/General/Baselines.md

 				repository: 'http://smalltalkhub.com/mc/Magritte/Magritte3/main/' ]
 ```

-As for git hosted repositories, you can reference a specific group:
+As for git hosted repositories, you can ask for a specific group:

 ```Smalltalk
 	spec